AI Workshop: learn to build apps with AI →

 In this post I’m going to show you part 2: how to use Node.js, and in particular Express, to handle uploaded files.

-Install the express-fileupload npm module:
+Install the express-fileupload npm package:

 npm install express-fileupload